ronnyhota/Oscar-Leading-Actress-API/README.md

 - **FastAPI** - A Python tool for building web services (this is the course concept I'm using)
 - **Python dictionary** - A simple list that stores all the Oscar winner information
 - **Docker** - A way to package the app so it runs the same way on any computer
+- **HTML/CSS** - To display the results in a nice looking webpage with photos

 ## What Data Does It Have?

 The app knows about Oscar winners from 2010 to 2025.
 The information comes from public Oscar records and is stored in a simple Python file called `data.py`.
+The app also includes photos of each actress holding their Oscar.

+Special feature: Some actresses won multiple times (like Emma Stone and Frances McDormand), and the app shows all of their wins!

 ## How to Run This App